Coasting trade and the Canada-European Union Economic and Trade Agreement (CETA)

-Canada’s new trade agreement with Europe, called the Canada-European Union (EU) Comprehensive Economic and Trade Agreement (CETA), changes coasting trade rules that apply to the use of foreign vessels.
+Canada's trade agreement with the European Union, known as CETA, changes coasting trade rules that apply to the use of foreign vessels in Canadian waters.

 On this page